DrLutzi/wakfu-theme-manager/README.md

 ### Compiling themes

 Themes placed on the rightmost list will be used when compiling a final theme. **In most case, you want only one theme to be present on the rightmost list**.
-If several themes are placed in this list, they will have an importance sorted from top to bottom, top being the most important.
-For instance, if you have two themes A and B and A is on top of B:
-* If A has a custom color or pixmap that B does not have, A will override it;
-* If B has a custom color or pixmap that A does not have, B will override it;
-* If A and B have a custom color or pixmap, A will override it.

 The following actions are associated with this category:

 **Make theme**: compiles the theme with all themes on the rightmost list and exports it to the output specified in the parameters (defaults to your own game's theme folder).